When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - Cooperative Education

 - Distance Learning

-ALTERNATE ADMISSION: Alternate admission applicants must successfully complete the Alberta Apprenticeship first period Electrical pre-entrance exam with a minimum grade of 70%.
+Alternate Admission: Successfully complete the Alberta Apprenticeship first period Electrical pre-entrance exam with a minimum grade of 70%.

-NON-ACADEMIC REQUIREMENTS: Students are to supply the following program-approved personal safety equipment: side impact hard hat with chin strap, cotton coveralls, steel-toed boots with ankle covered, safety glasses, and tight-fitting work gloves.
-Students are required to write the BZEE exam and are responsible for the exam fee.
-Students will also be responsible for the exam fee if writing the First Period Electrician Apprenticeship.
+Non-Academic Requirements: Students are to supply the following program-approved personal safety equipment: hard hat with chin strap, coveralls or work clothes, steel-toed boots with ankle covered, safety glasses, and tight-fitting work gloves.!span>!span>

-MEDICAL REQUIREMENTS: This program requires applicants to be in good physical condition.
+Medical Requirements: This program requires applicants to be in good physical condition.
 Applicants must be able to perform physical duties such as climbing ladders of 60 to 125 meters in height, lifting items up to 22.5 kg (50 lbs.) in weight, working at heights and in confined spaces.
-Applicants may be required to provide a physician’s medical report at the request of the program to determine suitability for the industry.

-MOBILE LEARNING PROGRAM: This is a Mobile Learning Program that requires students to supply their own device with required minimum specifications.
-Go to www.lethbridgecollege.ca/mobilelearning for additional information.
+Mobile Learning Program: This program requires students to supply their own device with required minimum specifications.
+Go to our website for additional information.

 Tuition $6,426.00 Year One